lucasrodes/whatstk-gui/README.md

 * **How can I get the chat of a WhatsApp chat?**

     Open the WhatsApp chat you want to analyze on your mobile phone.
 Click on _More_, then click on _Export chat_ and choose _Without media_.
-Wait few seconds until the chat export file has been created and save it (recommended: send t via mail to yourself so it is available on your computer).
+Wait few seconds until the chat export file has been created and save it (recommended: send it via mail to yourself so it is available on your computer).

 * **App icon shows on Dock, disappears and then appears again.**